-Benefit adjustment: Benefits are adjusted every January according to the change in the consumer price index in the period ending the previous August and by 33.3% of average real wage growth in the year ending the previous January.
+Benefit adjustment: Benefits are adjusted every January by 33.3% of the increase in the consumer price index and 33.3% of the increase in average real wages.
 Further adjustments are made when the consumer price index changes by at least 5%.
+(This formula is temporary through 2015.)